keisentraut/age-keygen-deterministic/README.md

 AGE-SECRET-KEY-1LHZD5K7C0EVAA6G8CCYWRYKAMZN6FY5PR6QX8NMU958ZP3WCG3XSF2HGJM
 ```

+You can now get the public key for this private key as you would with any other age private key, too.
-You can now create this secret key to the corresponding public key by piping the output to ```age-keygen -y```.
+You simply have to pipe the private key to ```age-keygen -y```.
 If you do this for the example above, you will get the following output:

 ```